 This k-factor is based on the rules for Market Risk for positions in equities, interest rate financial instruments, foreign exchange, and commodities in accordance with CRR (as prescribed by the IFR, the methodology for calculating capital requirements for this K-factor remain the same with the CRR, as amended).
 Therefore, K-NPR captures the Market Risk, which is defined as the risk that the Company's income or the value of its holdings of financial instruments will change due to the change in market risk factors (market prices, non-trading book interest rates, non-trading book foreign exchange rates).

-During the year under review, the Company was subject to this k-factor, due to its exposure in foreign exchange risk.
+During the year under review, the Company was not subject to this k-factor.

 Foreign Exchange Risk